Kettlebell Workouts for Beginners

 Primary Muscles Targeted: deltoids, latissimus dorsi, trapezius, and triceps

-2. Activate your lats by depressing and retracting your shoulder, then press the kettlebell overhead, extending your arm fully and locking your elbow out in the top position.
+2. Activate your lats by depressing and retracting your shoulder, then press the kettlebell overhead, extending your arm fully and locking your elbow in the top position.
 Make sure to squeeze your glutes and brace your core throughout the press.

-4. Repeat movement on the other side.
+4. Repeat the movement on the other side.

 Offset Farmer Carry

-Primary Muscles Targeted: full body
+Primary Muscles Targeted: Full-body

 2. Walk at a controlled speed, maintaining an upright neutral spine with core engaged and shoulder blades pinched together.